 A good referral incentive should attract customers, make sense for your business, and not take away from its bottom line.
-Today, we’ll help you decide on the best referral rewards, plus when and how you’ll give these rewards.
+This guide covers how to choose the right rewards for your customer referral program: who to reward, when, how much, which types perform best, and which structures to use for different business models.

 For a quick rundown of our best referral reward tips (+ the mistakes to avoid), check out our explainer: